Clive Osborne

 Clive Geoffrey Osborne (18 March 1923 – 25 March 1998) was an Australian politician.
 He was a Country Party/National Party member of the New South Wales Legislative Assembly from 1967 to 1981, representing the electorate of Bathurst.

-Private life

-Osborne was the son of Edward Osborne, a carpenter, and his wife Harriett Rose Osborne.

 Early years

+Osborne was born to carpenter Edward Osborne and his wife Harriet Rose Osborne.
 Educated at Bathurst Primary School and Bathurst High School and Bathurst College of Technical and Further Education; Osborne had active military duty during World War II, serving in the Royal Australian Navy during 1939 to 1945.
 He entered family furniture business in 1946 and was a reporter on Bathurst's local newspaper, The Western Advocate.
 In 1959, Osborne purchased properties at Duramana, north of Bathurst, and became a farmer.

 Osborne was President of the Bathurst branch of the Returned Services League (Returned Serviceman's League) between 1959 and 1973.
 He was a Member of the Bathurst Land Board between 1960 and 1967, and a Member of Bathurst Legacy from 1961.
 His recreational interests include hockey and swimming and was President of the Bathurst Men's Hockey Association.